10 Best Things To Do In New York City

 The National 9/11 Memorial & Museum is the primary tribute to the 2,983 victims of the world’s worst terrorist attack from 2001.
 Where used to be two twin towers are now two one-acre size pools with 30-foot waterfalls, said to be the largest man-made waterfalls in North America.
 Next to the pool stands the museum that spans across 110,000 square feet and relays the narrative of the attacks through a series of multimedia displays, real-time recordings, authentic artifacts and an interactive table.
 This is a strong experience of those events that shaped recent history for the whole world.

-Walk the High line and climb the Vessel
+Walk the High line towards Hudson Yards

 An old railroad track for freight trains has been revamped to be one of the best free things to do in NYC.
 Elevated above the streets, the High Line is a kind of a boardwalk between the Meatpacking district and 34th street.
 It is decorated with plants, curving walkways, picnic tables and benches, ice cream sellers, public art installations, and views of the Hudson River and the Manhattan skyline.
-The buildings around the Highline are architecturally special and some of the windows facing the Highline present works of art.
+The buildings around the Highline are special architecturally and some of the windows facing the Highline present works of art.
 The High line has many access points that you can go up and down, but I think it’s best to walk along the whole path.

 Eat at Chelsea Market

 On 15th street and 10th avenue stands a culinary secrets with some of the best places to eat in New York.
-Chelsea Market is an indoor food market with food stalls and restaurants, offering delicatessens from all over the world.
+Chelsea Market is an indoor market with food stalls and restaurants, offering delicatessens from all over the world.
 You can find here Asian noodles, Vietnamese sandwiches, sea-food, American burgers, Israeli-style stuffed pitas, and more.
 After you enjoy your meal, don’t miss – Seed + Mill Artisanal Halva for your dessert.

 The building constructed in 1890 as a factory, and this is were the Oreo cookies were invented and made.
 The design of the market keeps the old industrial style, and in between the restaurants, there are some interesting and special gift shops.